Urssito/Luccagram/README.md

 # luccagram

-#### Luccagram is a social network (currently under development) built with Express.js, React and MongoDB. developed by Lucca Urso, a 20 year old Argentine programmer as a personal project.
+Luccagram is a social network (currently under development) built with Express.js, React and MongoDB. developed by Lucca Urso, a 20 year old Argentine programmer as a personal project.

+### freatures
+- Coded on MERN Stack
+- Real time notifications with sockets
+- Use React Hooks
+- working with AJAX
+- Intelligent data management in real time
+- optimal middleware integration

 ## How to launch